 Learn about the stars and the galaxies with Planetarium Manager Marc Taylor and Planetarium Educators!
-Plus, check our calendar for upcoming live astronomy events and planetarium shows.
+Plus, check our calendar for upcoming virtual planetarium shows.

 Virtual Planetarium Show for Kids: The Corn Moon — September 2, 2020